JosephEoff/josepheoff.github.io/_posts/2026-03-14-kniferescue.md

 |![Cutting and shaping the handle 3](/assets/2026-03-14-kniferescue/8.jpg)|
 |![Cutting and shaping the handle 4](/assets/2026-03-14-kniferescue/9.jpg)|

 I stuck the two halves together with contact cement, then glued one copy of the template to the stack.
 I cut the shape with a bandsaw.
-The made the cutouts for the blade using a couple of wood chisels with copies of the templates glued to the handle halves.
+I made the cutouts for the blade using a couple of wood chisels with copies of the templates glued to the handle halves.
 Getting a perfect fit was a bit of cut and try.
 I intentionally started far inside the lines, then slowly trimmed the shape until the tang fit perfectly.
 The same for getting the depth - start too shallow, then slowly deepen with lots of stops to check the fit.

 I made the holes by clamping the blade into one half of the handle and drilling through the holes in the blade into the wood.
 After that, clamp the blade into both halves and drill all the way through starting with the already drilled holes in the first half.